BassMatiOnCode/spreadsheet/README.md

 2023-02-11	spreadsheet-persistence.js working.
 Security features tested.
 Label cells around the spreadsheet workarea now mandatory, this simplifies many iteration loop codes.
 Work on spreadsheet-structure.js: Insert rows successful.
 Cell references in expressions are updated to reflect the new position of cells.
 Work on automated test infrastructure.

 2023-02-14  Automated test infrastructure improved.
-Indivisual test documents are imported in IFRAMES in test-root.htm.
+Individual test documents are imported in IFRAMES in test-root.htm.
 Test stati are updated and color coded in an overview table.
 Test documents can be run and debugged individually to solve problems, if any.

+2023-02-15	Spreadsheet cell context menu based on the DIALOG element.
+Current cell highlighting and cell resizing implemented.